atlou/KeyboardAccessory/README.md

 # KeyboardAccessory

-> This is a fork on [BottomInputBarSwiftUI](https://github.com/frogcjn/BottomInputBarSwiftUI), which is used under the MIT license as per the user's permission.
+> This package was built using [BottomInputBarSwiftUI](https://github.com/frogcjn/BottomInputBarSwiftUI), which is used under the MIT license as per the user's permission.
 I only made some changes to the modifier and created a package.
 All credit for the actual implementation goes to [frogcjn](https://github.com/frogcjn).

 ## Problem